mcortez1497/giphy/README.md

 ### And that's it!

-Thank you for giving me the oportunity to participate!
+Thank you for giving me the opportunity to participate!